scrapy/scrapy/docs/topics/stats.rst

 .. class:: StatsCollector

-    .. method:: get_value(key, default=None, domain=None)
+    .. method:: get_value(key, default=None, spider=None)

         Return the value for the given stats key or default if it doesn't exist.
-        If domain is ``None`` the global stats table is consulted, other the domain specific one is.
-If the domain is not yet opened a ``KeyError`` exception is raised.
+        If spider is ``None`` the global stats table is consulted, otherwise the spider specific one is.
+If the spider is not yet opened a ``KeyError`` exception is raised.

-    .. method:: get_stats(domain=None)
+    .. method:: get_stats(spider=None)

-        Get all stats from the given domain/spider (if domain is given) or all global stats otherwise, as a dict.
-If domain is not opened ``KeyError`` is raied.
+        Get all stats from the given spider (if spider is given) or all global stats otherwise, as a dict.
+If spider is not opened ``KeyError`` is raied.

-    .. method:: set_value(key, value, domain=None)
+    .. method:: set_value(key, value, spider=None)

-        Set the given value for the given stats key on the global stats (if domain is not given) or the domain-specific stats (if domain is given), which must be opened or a ``KeyError`` will be raised.
+        Set the given value for the given stats key on the global stats (if spider is not given) or the spider-specific stats (if spider is given), which must be opened or a ``KeyError`` will be raised.

-    .. method:: set_stats(stats, domain=None)
+    .. method:: set_stats(stats, spider=None)

-        Set the given stats (as a dict) for the given domain.
-If the domain is not opened a ``KeyError`` will be raised.
+        Set the given stats (as a dict) for the given spider.
+If the spider is not opened a ``KeyError`` will be raised.

-    .. method:: inc_value(key, count=1, start=0, domain=None)
+    .. method:: inc_value(key, count=1, start=0, spider=None)

         Increment the value of the given stats key, by the given count, assuming the start value given (when it's not set).
-If domain is not given the global stats table is used, otherwise the domain-specific stats table is used, which must be opened or a ``KeyError`` will be raised.
+If spider is not given the global stats table is used, otherwise the spider-specific stats table is used, which must be opened or a ``KeyError`` will be raised.

-    .. method:: max_value(key, value, domain=None)
+    .. method:: max_value(key, value, spider=None)

         Set the given value for the given key only if current value for the same key is lower than value.
 If there is no current value for the given key, the value is always set.
-If domain is not given the global stats table is used, otherwise the domain-specific stats table is used, which must be opened or a KeyError will be raised.
+If spider is not given the global stats table is used, otherwise the spider-specific stats table is used, which must be opened or a KeyError will be raised.

-    .. method:: min_value(key, value, domain=None)
+    .. method:: min_value(key, value, spider=None)

         Set the given value for the given key only if current value for the same key is greater than value.
 If there is no current value for the given key, the value is always set.
-If domain is not given the global stats table is used, otherwise the domain-specific stats table is used, which must be opened or a KeyError will be raised.
+If spider is not given the global stats table is used, otherwise the spider-specific stats table is used, which must be opened or a KeyError will be raised.

-    .. method:: clear_stats(domain=None)
+    .. method:: clear_stats(spider=None)

-        Clear all global stats (if domain is not given) or all domain-specific stats if domain is given, in which case it must be opened or a ``KeyError`` will be raised.
+        Clear all global stats (if spider is not given) or all spider-specific stats if spider is given, in which case it must be opened or a ``KeyError`` will be raised.

-    .. method:: list_domains()
+    .. method:: iter_spider_stats()

-        Return a list of all opened domains.
+        Return a iterator over ``(spider, spider_stats)`` for each open spider currently tracked by the stats collector, where ``spider_stats`` is the dict containing all spider-specific stats.

+        Global stats are not included in the iterator.
+If you want to get those, use :meth:`get_stats` method.

-    .. method:: open_domain(domain)
+    .. method:: open_spider(spider)

-        Open the given domain for stats collection.
-This method must be called prior to working with any stats specific to that domain, but this task is handled automatically by the Scrapy engine.
+        Open the given spider for stats collection.
+This method must be called prior to working with any stats specific to that spider, but this task is handled automatically by the Scrapy engine.

-    .. method:: close_domain(domain)
+    .. method:: close_spider(spider)

-        Close the given domain.
-After this is called, no more specific stats for this domain can be accessed.
+        Close the given spider.
+After this is called, no more specific stats for this spider can be accessed.
 This method is called automatically on the :signal:`spider_closed` signal.

 Available Stats Collectors